Mohammed-Majid/ML_Roadmap/README.md

 **This is a compilation of the resources I gathered while learning the skills required to build machine learning projects**

 **I originally made this to serve as a roadmap for me to follow; but I then thought, why not make it publicly viewable?
-It is still a work in progress since I am continuously learning new skills.
+It is still a work in progress since I am continuously learning new skills, and it is by no means an exhaustive list.
 Anyways, hope you have fun with this repo!**

 **PS: This is targeted at individuals that already understand basic programming concepts and things like version control.**